-The survey area, roughly bounded by 11th Street on the north, Pearl Street and Washington Avenue to the west, Grand Avenue to the east and adjacent to the Southside National Register Historic District, and 21st Street on the south, largely surrounds the S.C.
-Johnson and Sons Company complex on three sides, the neighborhood taking its name from the Frank Lloyd Wright-designed Research Tower (see survey area #4 on the following page).
+The survey area, roughly bounded by Ninth Street on the north, the City limits on the south, Lake Michigan on the east, and Racine Street/Washington Avenue on the west, largely surrounds the S.C.
+Johnson and Sons Company complex on three sides, the neighborhood taking its name from the Frank Lloyd Wrightdesigned Research Tower (see survey area #4 on the following page).
 The neighborhood was subject to a 2008 Neighborhood of Choice planning study (see page 95), which emphasized housing rehabilitation and the use of new incentives to spur homeowner investments in the neighborhoods.
 Historic resources consist mainly of Gable-Front cottages, Queen Anne homes, Foursquares and Foursquares with Queen Anne stylistic features, Dutch Colonials, and Craftsman bungalows.
 Although the survey is unlikely to identify any National Register Historic Districts, given that a high majority of buildings have been altered over time with artificial siding and other non-historic materials, a survey could determine the potential for Local Landmarks and Districts.
 Another purpose for the survey is to better understand the existing condition of buildings and the nature of alterations in the neighborhood that could be subject to future conservation measures, such as assisting homeowners in the repair and rehabilitation porches and other extant architectural features that contribute to the neighborhood's visual character.

-Taylor Street Corridor
+Taylor Avenue Corridor